 Those not eligible to apply include: minors (individuals under 18 years of age), full-time State of Tennessee employees (other than instructors on the faculties of state-supported educational institutions); members of the Commission, its staff, and members of their families; full-time, registered students.

 1.)
-The group is a chartered not-for-profit organization in possession of a determination letter from the Internal Revenue Service, declaring the organization exempt from federal income tax under Section 501(c)3 of the Internal Revenue Code.
+The group is a chartered nonprofit organization in possession of a determination letter from the Internal Revenue Service declaring the organization exempt from federal income tax under Section 501(c)3 of the Internal Revenue Code.

 2.)
 The organization is a public or private educational institution (such as an elementary or secondary school), a school board, a governmental agency or a college or university.
 Private educational institutions must be not-for-profit and meet the tax-exempt requirements explained above.
 Colleges and universities are eligible only for activities that clearly serve the needs of surrounding communities or the State and are designed to involve a broad audience.
 Activities that are credit-producing or are oriented primarily to students and the academic community are not eligible.